seiya1223/techcasestudies/_drafts/2016-12-21-Mobile-DevOps-template.md

 *If you’d really like to make your write-up pop, include a customer quote highlighting impact, benefits, general lessons, and/or opportunities.*

-## Source code ##
-This section should include links to the GitHub repo/s that include all of the source code for the project.

 ## Additional resources ##